 Only OASIS organizational members (those at the Foundational, Sponsor, and Contributor levels) are eligible to vote on consortium business.
 Each organization casts one vote.
-To find your organization's Voting Contact, send an email to Member Services.
+To find the Voting Contact for your organization, send an email to Member Services.

 - Who votes on Member Section ballots?

 Only organizational members (those at the Foundational, Sponsor, and Contributor levels) that have joined the Member Section are eligible to vote on its business (e.g. electing Steering Committee Representatives).
 Each organization casts one vote.